Seirdy/moac/README.md

 - godocs and manpage
 - Better error handling: validate input, etc.
 - Write tests.
-- Separate command-line package from the rest of the code in a `cmd/` directory.

 Roadmap for 0.2.0
 -----------------

 - Read from a config file.
 - Add a command to output requirements for a brute-force attack (time/energy/mass required) with the given constraints.
-- zxcvbn-go has a lot of functionality that `moac-pwtools` doesn't need; write an entropy estimator that's a bit simpler but gives similar results, optimized for pseudorandom passwords (no dictionary words, focus on estimating charset size and repetitions/patterns).
+- zxcvbn-go has a lot of functionality that `moac` doesn't need; write an entropy estimator that's a bit simpler but gives similar results, optimized for pseudorandom passwords (no dictionary words, focus on estimating charset size and repetitions/patterns).

-### Ideas for other programs that can use `moac-pwtools`
+### Ideas for other programs that can use `moac`

 - A separate program to "benchmark" external password-generation programs/scripts by repeatedly running them and giving measurements of the worst output.
 - A GUI